dngoins/prompt-eng/MY-REPORT.md

 # Use an LLM to Choose the LLM for a task or best prompt to execute

-With the adverse LLM in existence today, it is difficult to choose the best LLM for a task.
+With the diverse LLMs in existence today, it is difficult to choose the best LLM for a task.
 This project aims to use an LLM to choose the best LLM for a task or the best prompt to execute.

 ## Overall Goal

-Most LLMs will have a 1 line description to explain the overall scope of it function.
-LLMs also have a description with examples on how to best use the LLM from a native speaking language.
+Most LLMs have a one-line description to explain the overall scope of their function.
+LLMs also have descriptions with examples on how to best use the LLM from a native speaking language.

 We should be able to use an LLM that will be trained to select the best LLM based on the description, speed, and knowledge base of the LLM.
 The LLM will also generate a prompt for the selected LLM to execute the task.